 - The trip took 20 nights, almost 3 weeks (January 17-February 6, 2021, Sun-Sat). 🤩🤗🚐

 - All nights we stayed in the camper van.
 2 nights we were in the travel park and 4 nights of the trip we were in the campsites, otherwise we stayed just some free parking spots.

-- Oskari slept almost all the day naps outside in a stroller or in a baby’s sleeping sledge (maybe two naps he slept in his safety seat during driving and one nap he slept in his bed in the van when it was so cold outside (-15…-22).
+- Our little one slept almost all the day naps outside in a stroller or in a baby’s sleeping sledge (maybe two naps he slept in his safety seat during driving and one nap he slept in his bed in the van when it was so cold outside (-15…-22).
 Day dreams in the van don’t work and it takes a long time to falling asleep and if we put him sleeping to outside he falls asleep right away. 😴

 - Our route: from southern Finland at first to Keminmaa (the manufacturing of the thermo cover for the side door) and then via Rovaniemi to Saariselkä and Inari.
 Then from Inari to Levi and from there to Pallas.
 And from Pallas via Levi and then the most direct route back home to South of Finland.
 I was able to fit to this blog post about the first week of this trip, and here in this blog post we get a little bit north from Rovaniemi. 😅😂🤭